sheldonucr/ee260_lab/lab4/README.md

 Go to Preroute -> Derive Power Ground Connection.

-Click Manual connection and put "AVDD" in the power net and "AVSS" in the Ground net.
+Click Manual connection and put "VDD" in the power net and "VSS" in the Ground net.
 Also put "VDD" in the Power pin and "VSS" in the Ground pin.
 Create port should be "Top"